Consumer Digital Empowerment Index

 The four digital services rated under this area are:

-The use of platforms to compare academic credentials different institutions ranked in the top five lowest of the study, signalling that this service has room for improvement.
+The use of platforms to compare academic credentials and programmes at different institutions ranked in the top three lowest of the study, signalling that this service has room for improvement.

 The most empowered consumer profiles are Gen Z individuals, with a high level of education, living in a large or medium city.